kbilsted/CodeQualityAndReadability/Articles/Design/DomainTypeAndEmergentBehaviour.md

 }
 ```

 Similar to the `Tag` class it is verbose.
 Luckily the lines are very easily written.
 Since the Page is not used as a key in any collection, we could omit implementing the `GetHashCode` and `Equals` methods.
 I prefer to keep them.
 If ever we were to use instances of `Page` as a key, it would just work out of the box.
-And when omitted all sorts of suprising behavior and hard to find bugs arise.
+And when omitted all sorts of surprising behavior and hard to find bugs arise.
 Also when unit testing (and not using [Stateprinter](https://github.com/kbilsted/StatePrinter/), it is very convenient to have the `Equals` so the `Assert.AreEquals()` will work :-).